tinybeachthor/ucboulder-bigdata-final/README.md

 ## Overview

 1. Pull new computer science papers from arXiv
-2. Run text2speech using bark on them
+2. Synthesize speech from the text
 3. Present as a website with the option to play the audio

 ## Setup